network secure from ex-employees

 • If the user has anyone else’s passwords in the company, change those passwords.

-• If the user has the local WiFi password, that should be changed.
+• If the user has the local WiFi password, change that password.
 Your IT administrator should handle this.

 With Technology Use Policies and help from a skilled tech team, you can be confident your network is secure from ex-employees.